Acquisition and Evaluation Types

 - None: Event Material, Invited Presentation - Posters and presentations that are created by plenary and guest speakers and rely on the speaker's(s') knowledge and expertise.

 - None: Professionally Edited Material - The submission has been professionally edited and created for publication/dissemination.
 For example, an international organization's best practice guidelines.

 - None: Repository Group Participant Submission (Reputation-based) - The submission is accepted and posted in the repository based on the reputation of a school of nursing, hospital, health-related organization or company that regularly submits materials to the repository.

 - None: Reputation-based Submission - The submission is accepted and posted in the repository based on the reputation of the submitting author's(s') subject knowledge and expertise.

 - None: Sigma Grant Recipient Report - Sigma Foundation grant recipient reports do not undergo further evaluation or review prior to acceptance and posting in the repository.
 The grant application process is peer-reviewed prior to the award being granted.

 - None: Sigma Staff Presentation - Sigma staff present at many Sigma-hosted events.
 Their presentations are based on their area of expertise and topic knowledge.
 There is no further evaluation or review prior to acceptance and posting in the repository.

-- Peer-review: Single Blind - Original submissions of qualified materials to the repository's former peer-review system were reviewed using a single blind method.
-This method is no longer used and the repository has moved to the open review method.
+- Peer-review: Single Blind - This method is no longer used.
+Original submissions of qualified materials to the repository's former peer-review system were reviewed using a single blind method.